 A single dental x-ray would cost between $28-38.
 Four check-up or bitewing x-rays may cost between $60-80, and a full mouth series (18 x-rays) or panoramic x-ray would cost between $100-200.
 If it’s a new practice or mature one that is trying to build or rebuild its patient base, often the x-rays will bundled with an examination that ends up costing the patient virtually nothing.
 Most dental insurance covers x-rays at 100%.
 It is usually considered a diagnostic or preventive service.

 If you are a new patient, the dentist must take x-rays to determine the present status of your oral health and to help identify changes that may occur later.
 They give your dentist a baseline of your present condition.
 A new set of x-rays may be needed to help your dentist detect any new cavities, determine the status of your gum health or evaluate the growth and development of your teeth.
-If a previous dentist has any radiographs of you, your new dentist may ask you for copies of them.
+If a previous dentist has any radiographs of you, we dentist may ask you for copies of them to save you from being re-xray’d.

 We take four bitewings (which show us in between the back teeth to check for cavities).